 Ca C'est Bon!
 Bon Appetit!
 (It Is Good!
 Enjoy Your Meal!)

-Get ready to devour this creamy and delicious Crawfish Étouffée, served with some white rice and splashes of your favorite Tabasco!
+Get ready to devour this creamy and delicious Crawfish Étouffée, served with some white rice or crusty French bread to soak up the flavorful sauce.
+Don't forget to add splashes of your favorite Tabasco!
 Green onions are the perfect garnish!

 So easy!
 So delicious!
 Delight your family with this elegant meal soon!
 Bon Appetit! 😋